balaji1974/kafkastreams/README.md

 toTable-> is used to convert KStream to a KTable
 repartition, selectKey, groupBy, groupByKey, join -> Methods for grouping, aggrigation and joining

 # KTable -> Same key get updated and when we send a null value the key gets removed.
+Null key is not permitted here.
+Also data gets stored in an intermediate RocksDB database until the commit interval and hence same key sent during this period will send only the last key-value pair to the output stream.

 ### 1) Stream-Listener (Project: stream-listener) - Using KStreams